Meaningful Course Work - Convenient and Online

 You will gain deep understanding of course materials through collaboration with other professionals in online discussion boards.

-You will have a close relationship with several mentors; experienced K-12 practitioners who not only offer you help on your assignments, but are also able to relate their experiences implementing these strategies in their own classrooms.
-Mentors are kind, creative guides on your path to your degree.
+You will have a close relationship with several instructors; experienced K-12 practitioners who not only offer you help on your assignments, but are also able to relate their experiences implementing these strategies in their own classrooms.
+Instructors are kind, creative guides on your path to your degree.

 The Five Core Propositions